Choose a domain name

-A third-level domain is any new domain registered in the .govt.nz space — for example, dia.govt.nz and digital.govt.nz are both third-level domains.
+A third-level domain is any new domain registered in the .govt.nz space.

 Because .govt.nz is a moderated space, you need to apply to register any new third-level domains.

-A fourth-level domain name is also known as a sub-domain, and makes use of an existing third-level domain — for example, socialreport.msd.govt.nz.
+A fourth-level domain name is also known as a sub-domain, and makes use of an existing third-level domain.

 Making use of a fourth-level domain name instead of registering a new third-level domain means that you retain the trust and recognition built up in your existing domain.

-You also don't need to apply to register a new fourth-level domain name — your IT or communications team will be able to set this up for you.
+You also do not need to apply to register a new fourth-level domain name — your IT or communications team will be able to set this up for you.

 Acronyms in domain names

-Only use acronyms in domain names if they are widely recognised by the public and used in contexts outside of the domain name (for example, MBIE, MPI or DOC).
+Only use acronyms in domain names if they’re widely recognised by the public and used in contexts outside of the domain name.

-If spelling out the term in full is too long consider what subject keywords or other terms could be appropriate.
+If spelling out the term in full is too long, consider what subject keywords or other terms could be appropriate.
 The Domain Name Service Team will help you with this.

 Subject-based domains are clearer and more likely to stay relevant for longer.
-For example, employment.govt.nz provides information and links to all government agencies working in the employment area.
+For example, employment.govt.nz provides information and links to all government organisations working in the employment area.

 Te reo domain names

-You should only register one domain name per website.
+You should only register 1 domain name per website.
 However, if you want to register a te reo Māori version of your organisation’s name you can.